Filler (materials): Nanofillers

-Nanofiller have a particle size less than 100 nanometres.
-They have a high aspect ratio and are mainly used as scratch resistant and fire resistant fillers.
+Nanofiller have a particle size of less than 100 nanometres.
+They have a high aspect ratio and are mainly used as scratch resistant and fire-resistant fillers.
 Nanofillers can be broken out into three groups nanoplates, nanofibers, and nanoparticles.
 Nanoparticles are more widely used than nanoplates and nanofibers but nanoplates are starting to become more widely used.
 Nanoplates are like conventional platy fillers like talc and mica except the thickness is much smaller.
-Advantages of adding nanofillers include creating a gas barrier and their flame retardant properties.
+The advantages of adding nanofillers include creating a gas barrier and their flame-retardant properties.

 Polymer foam beads

 Polymer Foam Beads can have a bulk density as low as 0.011 g/cc and range in size from 45 microns to over 8 mm.
-Common drawbacks to using Polymer Foam Beads in formulated systems include static, temperature and chemical resistance limitations and difficulty achieving a homogenous blend within a formulated system due to their extremely low bulk density.
-However, these limitations can be mostly if not entirely overcome through the use of formulation modifications, additives and other surface treatments.
+Common drawbacks to using Polymer Foam Beads in formulated systems include static, temperature, and chemical resistance limitations and difficulty achieving a homogenous blend within a formulated system due to their extremely low bulk density.
+However, these limitations can be mostly if not entirely overcome through the use of formulation modifications, additives, and other surface treatments.
 Despite these potential challenges, Polymer Foam Beads can be added to formulated systems when weight or cost savings in a finished good are required.

 Masonry filler

-Masonry filler is used to repair cracks and holes in exterior walls, and is typically made using cement and hydrated lime.
+Masonry filler is really a composite material named filler as it is used to repair cracks and holes in walls.
+It is typically made of cement and hydrated lime with fine aggregate as filler material.
 Manufacturers include Toupret.

+Natural polymers

+A variety of natural polymers can be applied as filler.
+Known examples are cellulose fibres, wood flour and fibres, flax, cotton, sisal and starch.

 Other fillers

-Concrete filler materials include gravel, stone, sand, and rebar.
+Concrete filler materials are called construction aggregate and include gravel, stone, sand, and rebar.
 Gravel, stone, and sand are used to reduce the cost of concrete.
 Rebars are used to strengthen the concrete.